arya10012/MarketBuzz-AI/README.md

-# NSE Pulse AI 🤖📈
+# MarketBuzz AI 🤖📈
 **AI-powered support agent for NSE India news & market updates**

-NSE Pulse AI is a modern, stock exchange–themed web application integrated with a Voiceflow-powered AI assistant.
+MarketBuzz AI is a modern, stock exchange–themed web application integrated with a Voiceflow-powered AI assistant.
 The agent is designed to help users stay informed with the latest NSE India news, announcements, and market updates using official RSS feeds.

 ---

 ## ✨ Project Overview

-The goal of this project is to build an **intelligent NSE India support agent** that:
+The goal of this project is to build an **intelligent MarketBuzz AI support agent** that:
 - Fetches real-time news and updates from NSE India
 - Presents information through a conversational AI interface
 - Provides a clean, professional fintech-style user experience